*Recommendation may vary depending on size and complexity of CAD models.

 Connections

 Preferably use HDMI or DisplayPort cables.
-They can also transmit sound, if you have a built-in speaker in the monitor.
+They can also transmit sound, if you have a built-in speaker in the screen.
 Some monitors also have built-in USB ports, so the monitor acts as a USB hub too!
-However, this requires a USB cable between the computer/docking station and the monitor.
-In case of graphics problems, it might be worth trying to replace the cable as well.
+However, this requires a USB cable between the computer/docking station and the screen.
+In case of graphics problems, it may be worth trying to replace the cable as well.

-We recommend (for now) mainly Windows 10 Pro x64.
+We (still) mainly recommend Windows 10 Pro x64.

-Windows Home versions are not officially supported by IronCAD LLC, so if you encounter problems, it may be due to a built-in limitation in the operating system that is not due to or can be solved by IronCAD LLC.
+Windows Home versions are not officially supported by IronCAD LLC, so if you encounter problems, it may be due to a built-in limitation of the operating system that is not caused or resolved by IronCAD LLC.

 Windows 11 - officially supported as of IronCAD DCS 2022.

-Windows 10 - officially supported as of IronCAD DCS 2016.
+Windows 10 - still supported, officially as of IronCAD DCS 2016.

-Windows 7 - no longer officially supported, as of IronCAD DCS 2023.
+Windows 7 - no longer supported, as of IronCAD DCS 2023.

-Earlier versions of IronCAD DCS may be fine to install on Windows 10 (but this cannot be guaranteed) as the latest Windows versions from Windows 7, 8, 10 and 11 still have much in common*.
+Earlier versions of IronCAD DCS may be fine to install on Windows 10 (but not guaranteed) as the latest Windows versions from Windows 7, 8, 10 and 11 still have a lot in common*.

-If you are unsure which version of IronCAD DCS you have, please contact us!
+If you are unsure which version of IronCAD DCS you have, contact us!

-*Windows 10/11 are both "really" Windows NT v10.*, while Win Vista/7/8 were all three Windows NT v6.* and Win 2000/XP were both Windows NT 5.*.
-Incidentally, NT originally stood for New Technology, but this was removed with Win 2000.
+*Windows 10/11 are both "really" Windows NT v10.*, while Win Vista/7/8 all three were Windows NT v6.* and Win 2000/XP were both Windows NT 5.*.
+NT originally stood for New Technology, but this was removed in connection with Win 2000.
 Source - Wikipedia.